Doctorate in Clinical Psychology

 Short-listing of candidates is carried out by members of the Executive Training Programme Committee in conjunction with regional Clinical Psychologists.
-Interviews are held over four days.
+Interviews are held over four or five days.
 Each candidate attends for a single interview by a panel comprising staff from the ClinPsyD programme, NHS Clinical Psychologists nominated by the Executive Training Programme Committee and representatives of the Community Liaison Group.
-Interviews generally last around 30 minutes and are designed to evaluate candidates' clinical, research, professional and interpersonal skills and knowledge.
+Interviews generally last around 30 minutes and are designed to evaluate candidates’ clinical, research, professional and interpersonal skills and knowledge.
 The interview process is continually being developed and there may be additions or alterations to the current process; further information will be provided as necessary if invited to interview.
 Candidates will have the opportunity to talk informally with current trainees about the Programme.

 In line with the NHS Constitution, we expect all candidates, students and staff to put service users first, treat people with dignity and respect, be committed to quality of care and display compassion and non-discrimination at all times.
 We also expect candidates to show professionalism in their behaviour and appropriateness of appearance.